Wi-Fi, Bluetooth & PCB Tuning and Antenna TestingApril 19, 2018

 Figure 2: Phase vs frequency

 In a real system, we can obviously choose to measure S11 at any of many points in the system.
 If the antenna being tested has an RF connector where we can connect a test instrument, it’s possible to simply connect the VNA test port to that of the antenna itself using adaptors and cables.
 In the nomenclature of Wi-Fi or Bluetooth modules, such an antenna may be referred to as an “External” antenna, and may have an SMA or U.FL connector at its input.
-Testing here is a good starting point, because if S11 of the antenna itself is not working well—it is not transmitting a decent portion of the power you sent to it—you’ll have an uphill battle design-wise to improve its performance.
+Antenna testing here is a good starting point, because if S11 of the antenna itself is not working well—it is not transmitting a decent portion of the power you sent to it—you’ll have an uphill battle design-wise to improve its performance.

 If the antenna itself has a reasonable return loss performance, radiating perhaps 90% or more of the power sent to it, or if it’s an “internal” or chip antenna which can’t be measured directly, a next suitable test will be to measure S11 from a test point on the PCB itself.
 Generally speaking, there are two ways to accomplish such a measurement.
 The first is to install an RF connector directly at the point to be tested, as shown in the first figure below.
 S11 is then measured from this connector.